smmckay/quex-mirror/doc/source/02-syntax/patterns/anti-pattern.rst

     The 'anti-pattern' of a pattern ``P`` is the sanitized complement, i.e. the result of ``\Sanitize{\Not{P}}``.

-The complement operation alone generates patterns with acceptance on the zero-length lexeme and iterations on arbitrary lexatoms.
+The complement operation ``\Not{...}`` alone generates patterns with acceptance on the zero-length lexeme and iterations on arbitrary lexatoms.
 The sanitization of the complement delivers a pattern that behaves as follows.
 For a given pattern `P` that matches a set of lexemes `L`, the anti-pattern ``\A{P}`` matches any lexeme which is not in `L` but is at most one lexatom longer than any lexeme in `L`.

  .. _fig-anti-pattern-0: